First timer

 Published Jul 3, 2026 · updated Jul 3, 2026

-The anxious question first: yes, Mexico City is safe to walk for a first-timer if you stick to the central neighborhoods, use registered taxis or apps at night, and keep your phone in your pocket on the Metro at rush hour.
-It is a huge city, not a scary one.
-Five days is enough to see the good parts without rushing.
-Here is a route that skips the worst tourist traps.
+The anxious question first: yes, Mexico City is safe to walk for a first-timer if you stick to the central neighborhoods, use Uber or an app-hailed taxi after dark instead of flagging cars on the street, and keep your phone in your front pocket on the Metro at rush hour.
+Petty theft is the real risk, not the things people imagine.
+Roma, Condesa, Centro, Coyoacán, Polanco and Chapultepec are all fine on foot in daylight and busy into the evening.
+This is a huge city, not a scary one, and five days is enough to see the good parts without sprinting.
+For the wider picture, is Mexico safe walks through it honestly.

-Day 1: Roma and Condesa
+Day 1: Roma and Condesa, and the altitude

 Day 2: Centro Histórico